conde-nast-international/tftest/README.md

 * Keep the code as independent as possible without using `node_modules`
 * Comment what the tests are doing and what needs to be tested further
 * Write tests for each resource

-## Properties for testing
-- `'name'` - (string) Module to be exported from the `tests.js`
-- `'description'` - (string) Description of the tests which will be shown on jasmine stdout with (√) or (x).
-- `'changeWindow'` - (object: to, from) This is used for destroy and create.
-For a window of time the tests will be skipped.
-[Implementation Reference changeWindow]
-- `'count'` - (integer) The number of times to run the tests should be same with the terraform code.
-- `'args'` - (object) Argument to be created in the `tests.js` this will be used in the tests function
-- `'tests'` - (array of functions) Tests to be run against the module this should have [expectations]

 ## How it works